 The NCRP relies on an array of consultants to support its planning and implementation efforts - some are long term consultants that play a foundational role in the ongoing functions and processes of the NCRP, while others are short term technical consultants hired for a specific need.
+All consultants will be required to sign the NCRP MoMU, and their contracts will confirm that they have read, understand and commit to the information and guidance included in the NCRP Policies and Procedures Handbook.

 Following is a list of the current long-term consultants and a description of their roles and work on behalf of the NCRP.

-NCRP Lead Consultant - West Coast Watershed (WCW): LC & TPRC Coordination, Strategic Planning, Funding Applications, Plan Development, Stakeholder Engagement and Outreach, Communications West Coast Watershed (WCW) was hired by Sonoma Water in 2004 to support the formation and ongoing functioning of the NCRP.
-In close collaboration with assigned staff from Humboldt County, Sonoma Water and CIEA, WCW is tasked with planning and convening all NCRP meetings (LC, TPRC, Executive Committee, stakeholder workshops, conferences), maintaining the NCRP website (see Appendix B, NCRP Website Useful Links) and communication tools, creating and updating messaging documents, development of funding applications, development of NCRP data sets, research, assessments and plans, ensuring project identification, prioritization and evaluation, supporting the Executive Committee and LC in legislative and other outreach, supporting the TPRC in project evaluation and ranking.
-WCW hires and oversees technical consultants focused on spatial analysis and planning, water and wastewater infrastructure enhancement, forest and watershed health, research and technical writing, graphic design, etc.
+NCRP Lead Consultant - West Coast Watershed (WCW): Responsible for LC & TPRC Coordination, Strategic Planning, Project Development, Funding Applications, Plan Development, Partner Engagement, Outreach, and Communications, Technical Consultant Contracting, Oversight and Coordination.

+West Coast Watershed (WCW) serves the NCRP under contract to Sonoma Water and Humboldt County to support the ongoing functioning of the NCRP.
+In close collaboration with assigned staff from Humboldt County, Sonoma Water and CIEA, WCW is tasked with planning and convening all NCRP meetings (LC, TPRC, Executive Committee, stakeholder workshops, conferences), teeing up decisions and/or staff recommendations to the Leadership Council, tracking LC decisions, maintaining the NCRP website (see Appendix B, NCRP Website Useful Links) and communication tools, creating and updating policy and messaging documents, development of funding applications, development of NCRP data sets, research, assessments and plans, ensuring project identification, prioritization and evaluation, supporting the Executive Committee, Ad Hoc Committees and LC in decision making, legislative and other outreach, representing the NCRP at meetings, conferences and legislative testimony, supporting the TPRC in project evaluation and ranking, providing project management and performance tracking, including tracking of all NCRP projects, plans, sub-agreements, technical assistance and capacity investments.
+Additionally, WCW regularly updates this Handbook and MoMU for LC consideration and approval.
+WCW hires and oversees technical consultants focused on spatial analysis and planning, water and wastewater infrastructure enhancement, forest and watershed health, capacity investments, research and technical writing, graphic design, and other duties as assigned.